 Mr. Visher confirmed and noted that he'd be going over that later.
-The thing you know you saw where threequarters of our revenue comes from mining claims fees.
 So this next one is the one that matters the most.
 And it's the one we have to be the most careful about.
 We saw a 4.4% decline in FY '15 in mining claim fees.
 We're projecting an additional 5% in '16 and '17.
 I don't really hear anything out there to say any different, except maybe it could be worse.

 And that's a little worrisome, and I'll show you what happens when we get to that point.
 The geothermal fees we're actually seeing a little bit of an increase in activities.
 So we've got a 2.5% increase for FY '16 with 9 additional fraction wells, and a 5% increase for FY '17.